 The beauty of overthinking problems has made me a first-rate researcher, planner, and initiator.

 And I believe the idea of a truly balanced life is a myth.

-Although we all have the ability to be multidimensional, we tend to be one-dimensional by focusing on our greatest strengths and interests.
+Although we all can be multidimensional, we tend to be one-dimensional by focusing on our greatest strengths and interests.